WuBoytH/WuBoyUltimateModpack-OLD/README.md

 Installation:
 Simply drag all of the files (except for README.md and Final Kill Screen Preview.png) into the root of your SD card, and you should be ready to go!
+You also need to install ARCropolis, which you can find here: https://github.com/Raytwo/ARCropolis

 Notes: